-When the meal comes to an end, you can opt to ski down the mountain by headlamp back to Timbers Restaurant, where dessert and coffee are served.
-Cost for the evening is $150 and includes a glass of sparkling wine. sugarbush.com
+When the meal comes to an end, you can opt to ski down the mountain by headlamp back to Rumble’s Kitchen, where dessert and coffee are served.
+Cost for the evening is $188 per diner on weekends and holidays and $175 per person on weekdays.
+That includes a glass of sparkling wine.

 For something a little different, try one of the resort’s series of beer dinners this season at Allyn’s, where brewers and chefs present on the different courses and offer pairings to go with them.
 Like the Remote Fireside series, guests skin, snowshoe or take a cat to the lodge and are met with a beer tasting and appetizers, followed by a full meal and a moonlit ski down to the base.
 These dinners are $150 per person.
 Foam Beer of Burlington will host a dinner on January 31, Lawson’s Finest co-owners Karen and Sean Lawson will host one on March 5. sugarbush.com